Fix: CPU Overheating

 case fans

 Finally, air circulation.
 You can use fans to either bring air inside or push air outside.
-Our recommendation is to put a few at the front for intake and several at the back (and higher areas) for exhaust.
+Our suggestion is to put a few at the front for intake and several at the back (and higher areas) for exhaust.

 Here’s an image illustrating which side is intake and which side is exhaust: